 - The expiration date or event has passed

 - The authorization has not been filled out completely with respect to the required content listed above

 - The authorization is known by the covered entity to have been revoked

 - The authorization is a prohibited type of compound authorization (must not be combined with any other document or request)

 - Any material information in the authorization is known by the hospital to be false

 Most people have had more than one provider, insurance plan or network in their lives.
 This means you might have medical records that are stored in two or more different systems.
 Health Information Exchanges (HIE) make it possible for providers to securely access their patients' medical information from different locations.
 It's important for your provider to have your complete health care record.
 This helps them make the best decisions about your treatment and medication.

 CoxHealth is currently part of a statewide exchange and we may also partner with exchanges outside of Missouri.
 Patients can choose to opt in to allow us to access and share your information through the exchange.
 Opting in will give your provider faster access to information like lab results, medications, surgeries, allergies and other history that's important to your care.
 You will not be opted in without your consent, and you can opt out at any time.

 HIEs are secure and protected by the federal government.
-Information is only released to health care providers and it's not used for insurance or billing.
 You may receive a consent form at your next hospital visit.
 Please talk to your doctor if you have questions or concerns about consenting to this service.